yashwanthravipati/Automated-Segmentation-CT-Skeletal-Muscle/README.md

 # Automated-Segmentation-CT-Skeletal-Muscle

-Code base for auto segmenting the muscle mass from CT images
+Code base for auto segmenting the skeletal muscle mass from 3D CT images

 Consists of two deep-learning models: Slice Selection Model and Segmentation Model